 This Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934.
 Such forward-looking statements include, among others, those statements including the words "expects," "anticipates," "intends," "believes," "may," "will," "should," "continue," and similar language or the negative of such terms or other comparable terminology.
 Forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to be materially different from future results, performance, or achievements expressed or implied by the forward-looking statements included herein.
 Factors that might cause or contribute to such differences include, but are not limited to, those discussed in the section Risk Factors in Item 1A of this Annual Report on Form 10-K and elsewhere in this document.
 In addition, factors that we are not currently aware of, or that we currently deem immaterial, could harm our future operating results.
 You should carefully review the risks described in other documents HealthStream files from time to time with the Securities and Exchange Commission.
-You are cautioned not to place undue reliance on forward-looking statements, which speak only as of the date of this Annual Report on Form 10-K. HealthStream undertakes no obligation to publicly release any revisions to the forward-looking statements.
+You are cautioned not to place undue reliance on forward-looking statements, which speak only as of the date of this Annual Report on Form 10-K. HealthStream undertakes no obligation to publicly release any revisions to the forward-looking statements to reflect future events or circumstances after the date of this document.